About Us | Mobilising for Action

 • How can people be empowered to make a difference now and in the future, to ensure the well-being of te taiao for the coming generations?

-Mobilising for Action recognises the important bodies of knowledge that are mātauranga Māori and Western science and the contributions these have both made to forest health.
-For this reason we draw on the analogy of a waka hourua (double-hulled canoe) navigating across an ocean.
+Mobilising for Action recognised the important bodies of knowledge that are mātauranga Māori and Western science and the contributions these have both made to forest health.
+For this reason we drew on the analogy of a waka hourua (double-hulled canoe) navigating across an ocean.

 Research Expertise

-Our Mobilising for Action team consists of researchers and practitioners who bring a diverse range of experience and methodological expertise.
-Our specialists draw from a wide pool of national and international institutions and from a diverse range of applied practitioners.
+The Mobilising for Action team consisted of researchers and practitioners who brought a diverse range of experience and methodological expertise.
+Our specialists drew from a wide pool of national and international institutions and from a diverse range of applied practitioners.